 TJJD operates secure residential facilities and halfway house programs.
 Some youth committed to TJJD are assigned directly to a halfway house; however, the majority of youth are assigned to a halfway house as a transitional assignment after they have completed their stay in a secure facility.
 The agency also contracts with private or local government providers for a wide range of services to TJJD offenders.
-On any given day, of the youth in a residential facility, approximately 82% are assigned to a TJJD secure facility, 11% to a TJJD halfway house, and 7% to a facility run by private providers.

-Specialized residential treatment includes programs and services designed for youth with serious violent offenses, sex offenses, alcohol and other drug abuse or dependency, and mental health and mental retardation impairments.
+Specialized residential treatment includes programs and services designed for youth with serious violent offenses, sex offenses, alcohol and other drug abuse or dependency, and intellectual and developmental disabilities.
 In addition, TJJD operates year-round educational programs within each of its secure facilities.
 At TJJD halfway houses and some contract facilities, TJJD has memorandums of understanding with local independent school districts to provide education services.
 Youth under the agency's jurisdiction in residential programs are also provided care for their basic needs, such as food, clothing, shelter, safety, medical care, legal rights, parenting, and spiritual needs.